 Note that when copying such Serato crates to another program, since those don't support having a playlist and a folder with the same name, one of the crates will be renamed as long as you copy them together and not separately.
 If you copy them separatly (in two actions) then one will replace the other in the destination folder.

-If you want to add tracks located on an external drive to a Serato collection, you’ll need to create a Serato collection on that external drive if it doesn’t already exist and then drag that track to the new collection in Rekord Buddy.
+If you want to add tracks located on a volume that is not your home volume, you’ll need to create a Serato collection on that volume if it doesn’t already exist and then drag that track to the new collection in Rekord Buddy.

 To do this, just use Serato to create the new collection.
 Close Rekord Buddy and launch Serato DJ.
-Add one track from that external drive to your Serato collection and that will create the Serato collection on that drive.
+Add one track from that other volume to your Serato collection and that will create the Serato collection on that drive.

 Close Serato DJ and relaunch Rekord Buddy and you are good to go.